This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 2015 - Pacific House opens in the Innovation Park

-2016 - Revised Fishing Quay application given consent.
+2016 - The revised Fishing Quay application was given consent.

 2016 - Reserved matters planning application for Site One given consent.